pasqal-io/qadence/docs/index.md

 Documentation can be found here: [https://pasqal-qadence.readthedocs-hosted.com/en/latest](https://pasqal-qadence.readthedocs-hosted.com/en/latest).

+The library name is from music terminology: Qadence allows to compose blocks into complex quantum programs in such a seamless way that they flow like music.

 ## Remarks
 Quadence uses torch.float64 as the default datatype for tensors (torch.complex128 for complex tensors).